Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Respondus monitors students while they are completing online assessments with an aim to ensure academic integrity.
 However, the decision to use Respondus should not be taken lightly.
 Please ensure you have considered the following:

 • Rationale: do you really need to use online proctoring?
-Unless a proctored assessment is a requirement for a professional certification, you should consider alternate assessments or, if you rely on quizzes and tests, refer to our Guide to Tests and Exams Using Avenue to Learn on how you can configure tests and quizzes to increase fidelity without having to use a proctoring technology.
+Unless a proctored assessment is a requirement for a professional certification, you should consider alternate assessments.

 • Communication: have you included a statement as to your rationale and use of online proctoring in your course syllabus?
 Will you ensure instructions on how to use are provided to students along with a practice quiz?